ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 # vRealize Operations and Log Insight overview
 {: #vrops_overview}

-The vRealize Operations and Log Insight service deploys the VMware vRealize Operations (vROps) and VMware vRealize Log Insight (vRLI) tools, which help you operate and monitor the performance, health, and capacity of your IBM-hosted, dedicated VMware environment.
+The vRealize Operations and Log Insight service deploys the VMware vRealize Operations (vROps) and VMware vRealize Log Insight (vRLI) tools.
+These tools help you operate and monitor the performance, health, and capacity of your IBM-hosted, dedicated VMware environment.
+The service also includes vRLI to help you troubleshoot issues by using log files more quickly.
+{: shortdesc}

 These tools are deployed by using the IBM advanced automation and are based on a consistent highly available design. vROps includes preinstalled and configured Management Packs to provide deeper visibility into the core VMware Software Defined Data Center components like VMware NSX, vSAN, and HCX.
 The automation provides optimized dashboards out of the box so that you can monitor the full VMware stack more easily.

-It also includes vRLI so that you can more quickly troubleshoot issues using log files.

 Like the other VMware components in the stack, you have the flexibility to bring your enterprise licenses to the cloud (per CPU or OSI) or to rent VMware licenses from {{site.data.keyword.cloud_notm}}.

-This service is available only to VMware vCenter Server instances that are deployed in V3.2 and later releases.
 The current versions that are installed are vROps 7.5 and vRLI 4.8.
 {:note}

 ## Technical specifications for vRealize Operations and Log Insight